sraj/helpshift-ios-sdk-examples/README.md

 Helpshift iOS SDK examples
 =========================

-Examples for integrating the Helpshift iOS SDK.
+Examples for integrating the Helpshift iOS SDK using HelpshiftSDK v2.1.0

-* Used stable HelpshiftSDK-2.1.0 for examples

 * ***Full Support*** example app helps to show the support screens in your app